Click4Assistance UK Live Chat Software

 • occupation

-• if the decease is married, in a legal civil partnership or widowed
+• if the deceased is married, in a legal civil partnership or widowed

 • their usual address

-• if the decease is married, in a legal civil partnership or widowed the name and surname and occupation of their spouse/partner
+• if the deceased is married, in a legal civil partnership or widowed the name and surname and occupation of their spouse/partner

 • date of birth of surviving spouse/partner